CSCI-4611-Spring-2022/Assignment-2/README.md

 For controls:

-- Think of holding the Up Arrow key as putting your foot on the gas pedal with the car in Drive -- the car should speed up until it reaches some max speed.
+- Think of holding the Up Arrow key as putting your foot on the gas pedal with the car in Drive.
+The car should speed up until it reaches some max speed.
 - Think of holding the Down Arrow key as putting you foot on the gas pedal with the car in Reverse -- again the car should speed up until it reaches some max speed, but since this will be in reverse, you might want to think of it as -maxSpeed.
 - When Up or Down are not pressed, you are not giving the car any gas, so it should slow down until it stops.
 - When you hold the Left Arrow or Right Arrow key this is like turning the steering wheel all the way to the left or right.
 The car should then turn, assuming its speed is not zero.
 You cannot turn a car that is not moving forward or backward.